iterative/ldb-resources/documentation/LDB-queries.md

 - All query-enabled commands expand the provided list of objects and evaluate JMESPATH over annotations one-by-one.
 - **ADD**, **DEL**, **LIST** evaluate the result of JMESPATH as true/false – which determines whether an object is selected for processing.
 Rules for "falsy" evaluation are as follows: `boolean false, null, empty object, empty list, empty string` (i.e. `[]`, `{}`, `""`, `false`, `null`).
 [Everything else, including `0` and `0.0` evaluates to `true`.](https://jmespath.org/specification.html#or-expressions)

+`Tip` one common mistake to watch: `null == null` -> True

+If you evaluate one missing key against another, the result is a match.
+See "Get objects where annotation includes certain key" below.
 - **EVAL** prints raw JMESPATH query output over annotations

 Here are some query examples, from simple to more advanced: